 ‘When we started Cucumber, we knew we wanted to try and be there for every woman who needs us, and that meant creating the best product we possibly could, and we think we have.
 We realise that women come in all shapes and sizes and we want to be there for everyone’

-The inclusive brand has seen huge success in just over one year, and with several publications featuring Cucumber and raving about its clothing – we knew we had to find out more about the dynamic female duo behind the business as part of our #WomenInSMEs campaign.
+The inclusive brand has seen huge success since it was created, including with several publications featuring Cucumber and a recent feature on Dragons Den in 2020 – we knew we had to find out more about the dynamic female duo behind the business as part of our #WomenInSMEs campaign.